-These familiar patches of green require 9 billion gallons of water per day, around 90 million pounds of fertilizers and 75 million pounds of pesticides per year.
-Plus, the lawnmowers that maintain them largely use gas and emit pollutants.
-All for a crop we can’t eat.
+These familiar patches of green require 9 billion gallons of water per day.
+Additionally, they need approximately 90 million pounds of fertilizers and 75 million pounds of pesticides per year.
+Lastly, don’t forget the lawnmowers that maintain them largely use gas and emit pollutants!

 A growing group of people and businesses are trying to change that.
-For over a decade, “unlawning,” or the act of turning sterile lawns into fertile, edible landscapes, has been gaining popularity in the United States.
+For over a decade, “un-lawning,” or the act of turning sterile lawns into fertile, edible landscapes, has been gaining popularity in the United States.

 This piece by Civil Eats spotlights Urban Plantations, along with a many other pioneers in the good food fight that continues to serge onward!
 Read the full article here and more on Civil Eats’ website!